Keyboard shortcuts

 Building from source

-The repository is a Cargo workspace with four members: the akamu server binary, akamu-jose, akamu-client, and akamu-cli.
+The repository is a Cargo workspace with seven members: the akamu server binary, akamu-jose, akamu-client, akamu-cli, akamuctl, akamu-cosigner, and akamu-ldap (the OpenLDAP C-binding library, used by the server when reading profiles from LDAP).

 cd akamu